 Ashley Dempster is passionate about packing.
-So much so, if it’s a choice between what she looks forward to more – packing or the actual trip, packing definitely has the edge.
-Needless to say, preparing a packing list for Madagascar, and the packing experience itself, were both approached with a great deal of enthusiasm.
+So much so, if it’s a choice between what she looks forward to more – packing or the actual trip, packing has the edge.
+Preparing a packing list for Madagascar, and the packing experience itself, were both approached with a great deal of enthusiasm.

 Visiting Africa was a dream spawned as an eleven-year-old.
 Now, after months of fundraising for her favourite project, Ashley was about to experience first-hand the work of WaterAid in rural communities in Madagascar.